ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/creategrp.md

 -   RAM usage used to store factory group info is covered by `eosio.nftram` account.
 If the unused RAM of eosio.nftram is less than or equal to 200MB, the action can’t be executed.

 -   The cost of a factory group entry is paid to `eosio.nftram` and it will be locked up in this entry.
-The funds are released back to the orinigal payer after the factory group is deleted
+The funds are released back to the original payer after the factory group is deleted

       -   First, the cost in USD is (factory RAM payment size) \* (RAM price), where

           -   NFT RAM payment size: **960 bytes**.
 Estimated for:
               - `uri` with length of 256
-              - 64 etnries in `factories`
+              - 64 entries in `factories`

           -   RAM price: **0.15 USD/KB**